In Israel, Jewish and Arab women call for peace

 She felt optimistic, she recalls.
 In 2000, ‘Four mothers,’ an anti-war movement founded bythe mothers of soldiers, was influential in the withdrawal of the Israeli army from South Lebanon.
 “The women put pressure on the leaders and were able to change public opinion.
 The Four Mothers became an inspiration to Israeli women and to the new movement Women Wage Peace.”

-A new approach to finding a solution
+A new approach to peace

 Women Wage Peace aims to put an end to the Israeli-Palestinian conflict with the full participation of women in all aspects of peace making and security.
 The movement doesn’t endorse one specific solution, but is rather a call for a diplomatic agreement that is respected and accepted by both sides.
 After decades of tenacious conflict, WWP believes there is a need to change the approach to finding a solution and promotes dialogue through inclusive and non-violent events – including rallies, workshops and discussions.